 This shrimp pie makes a fabulous lunch, brunch, or dinner dish, and it is not difficult to prepare.

 Cook the shrimp just until they are opaque because they will cook a bit more as the pie bakes.
-Use a refrigerated pie pastry or this basic recipe for pie crust.
+Use a refrigerated pie pastry or try making your own.

 - 1 medium red potato, cut into small cubes (peeled or not)